w3c/web-advertising/admetrics.md

 Even where they are available, the industry has been plagued by fraud where dedicated bot farms or remotely controlled co-opted devices create false ad viewing records, and lack of reliable metrics allow ads to appear alongside brand damaging content.

+### Definitions

+**Metrics Database** a database of aggregated statistics derived from **Ad Metrics Messages** and guaranteed to contain no personal data about individuals.

+**Ad Metrics Messages** data items assembled into a URL query component indicating countable events to be aggregated into a **Metrics Database**, delivered over a secure HTTP connection with no cookies or other user identifying headers.

+**Metrics Server** Server{s} that receives ad metrics reporting messages from user agents, asks a **Validation Server** if they are from a properly installed browser instance, and if they are increment the appropriate counts in an aggregated **Metrics Database**.

+**Validation Server** Server that supports an authenticated API to allow contracted **Metrics Servers** to determine if the **Ad Metrics Messages** it has received are from a properly installed user agent.

 ### Browser based ad metrics gathering